edrys-labs/documentation/README.md

 ## Introduction to edrys-Lite

 Based on [edrys](https://github.com/edrys-org/edrys/tree/main), edrys-Lite is a lightweight, browser-based implementation designed for remote labs and classrooms.
 It enables seamless collaboration by allowing users to create and interact with various modules such as textual and graphical editors, terminals, camera streams, and drawing tools.
 The modular architecture ensures that each module operates as an independent entity, making it configurable and reusable across different educational and experimental contexts.

 ### Principles and Technologies

 edrys-Lite establishes browser-to-browser connections using WebRTC, a real-time communication protocol that enables direct peer-to-peer data exchange.
-To initiate these connections in some cases, a signaling server is required to help peers discover each other and establish a communication channel.
-In some network conditions, such as when users are behind strict NATs or firewalls, a TURN server may be necessary to relay traffic and ensure connectivity.
+To initiate these connections, a signaling server is required to help peers discover each other and establish a communication channel.
+In some network conditions, such as when users are behind strict NATs or firewalls, a STUN or/and TURN server(s) may be necessary to relay traffic and ensure connectivity.

 <div style="width: 50%; margin: auto;">